phungducchinh/demo_cv/README.md

 **Description** | A Business matching app.
 Users who can register are limited to business owners, executives, sole proprietors, freelancers, etc., and provide matching opportunities that are directly linked to each other's business.
 **Team size** | 8
 **My position** | Project Leader
-**My responsibilities** | - Project management, scheduling, planning and assigning work to team members. \n - Upload the app to the Appstore and Google Play.
+**My responsibilities** | Project management, scheduling, planning and assigning work to team members.
+Upload the app to the Appstore and Google Play.
 **Technologies used** | Flutter, Firebase